2024 T1 Tax Deadline Day - April 30, 2025

 For registered accounts, like an RRSP or a RRIF the total value of the account at the date of death will be deemed to be deregistered i.e., it will be deemed to have been cashed out and should be included as income in the final T1 return unless the RRSP or RRIF is left to a surviving spouse, common law partner or a surviving child/grandchild (In some cases).

-Navigating estate taxes can be tricky for executors, if you have any questions or require assistance with a deceased taxpayer’s returns, please do not hesitate to give our estate and trust department a call on 604 669 9631 during office hours and on 604 788 1011 after office hours.
+Navigating estate taxes can be tricky for executors, if you have any questions or require assistance with a deceased taxpayer’s returns, please do not hesitate to give Peter Martin of our estate and trust department a call at (604) 669 9631 at the office or on his cell at (604) 290-6777.